Risk Minimization, Regret Minimization and Progressive Hedging Algorithms: The dual representation of risk and regret measures

 \subsubsection{Worst case as risk measure}

 This risk measure is defined as where $\esssup$ is the essential-sup function ($\essinf$is similarly defined).
-Note that the worst case risk measure is not finite and the corresponding risk envelope $\QQ=\cP$ is not bounded.
+Note that the worst case risk measure may not be finite and the corresponding risk envelope $\QQ=\cP$ is not bounded.
 However we can directly verify that \reft{t:main} is still true with $\QQQQ={\tilde \cP},$ and,